macoroch/MVC5/README.md

 # MVC5
-Skeleton of an ASP.NET MVC5 aaplication
+Skeleton of an ASP.NET MVC5 application